Pinlyu3/Zebrafish-retina-GRNs/README.md

 We use LD and NMDA scRNAseq/scATACseq datasets as example datasets.

-All example files can be downloaded in the Zenodo (https://doi.org/10.5281/zenodo.8317611) or in the following link: [Datasets](https://drive.google.com/drive/folders/1yYuWGWyFog8xhMxbpK26uhdEOh620sz3?usp=sharing)
+All example files can be downloaded in the following link: [Datasets](https://drive.google.com/drive/folders/1yYuWGWyFog8xhMxbpK26uhdEOh620sz3?usp=sharing)

 ### STEP1: Inferring activators and repressors by expression and motif activity
 ``` r